EkoDre/Stay-At-Eko/PROPOSAL.md

 ## Planning

-- Trello Board: [insert your Trello link here]
+- Trello Board: [Trello link here]
 - ERD and wireframes are included on Trello

 ## Pseudo-code